kshaffer/kshaffer.github.io/_posts/2016-01-16-computational-musicology.md

 ## Types of computational musicology projects

 **Corpus studies.** Corpus studies are possibly the most common type of project in computational musicology.
 A corpus study uses software to analyze statistical patterns in a large collection ― corpus ― of musical works.
 It is, essentially, descriptive statistics for musical data.
 Like text-based corpus studies, musical corpus studies often use n-gram and cluster analysis methods.
-Unlike text-based corpus studies, musical corpus studies often involve Markov models ― probability analyses for progressions in time, such as how likely is G C-major chord to progress to a D-minor chord in a piece in the key of A minor.
+Unlike text-based corpus studies, musical corpus studies often involve Markov models ― probability analyses for progressions in time, such as how likely is a C-major chord to progress to a D-minor chord in a piece in the key of A minor.

 **Modeling.** More recently, computational musicologists have been employing more advanced statistical methods to uncover underlying functions and patterns that contribute to the "surface" musical features of pieces in their corpora.
 This may involve Bayesian statistics, and more specifically, a hidden Markov model: for example, what are the underlying chordal *functions* in a chord progression, and do the traditional T/S/D functions explain the actual chord progressions observed in a corpus.